codex-storage/codex-research/design/proof-erasure-coding.md

    per proof.
 For 1TB this leads to a shards of 256 bytes.
 This means that the SNARK needs to hash 200KB (40KB of shards + 160KB for Merkle paths) for a storage proof.
-We can use the leopard library for erasure coding and keep memory requirements for erasure coding to a negligable level.
+We can use the leopard library for erasure coding and keep memory requirements for erasure coding to a negligible level.

 [0]: ./marketplace.md
 [1]: https://github.com/catid/leopard